-Approved By: State or District Color Guard Commander and National Color Guard Commander

-Summary: Many women who are the wives, daughters, sisters, girlfriends, and other female relatives and companions of SAR Color Guardsmen routinely and with great dedication support their SAR Color Guardsman and the SAR Color Guard.
+Approved By: State or District Color Guard Commander and National Color Guard Commander relatives and companions of SAR Color Guardsmen routinely and with great dedication support their SAR Color Guardsman and the SAR Color Guard.
 The Molly Pitcher Medal may be awarded to women who have supported the SAR Color Guard at the State, District and National Levels.